-- L - For those eligible for the basic Personal Allowance - 647L for the current 2009-10 tax year.
+- L - For those eligible for the basic Personal Allowance - 1150L for the current 2017-18 tax year.

-- P For people aged 65 to 74 and eligible for the full Personal Allowance
+- P - For people aged 65 to 74 and eligible for the full Personal Allowance.

-- Y For people aged 75 or over and eligible for the full Personal Allowance
+- Y - For people aged 75 or over and eligible for the full Personal Allowance.

-- K When your total allowances are less than your total 'deductions' (ie: when you owe tax from a previous year or your taxable benefits are greater than your personal allowances)
+- K - When your total allowances are less than your total 'deductions' (i.e. when you owe tax from a previous year, or your taxable benefits are greater than your personal allowances).

-Most of the working population will have a tax code ending in "L" and most will have 647 in front of it giving 1150 L.
+Most of the working population will have a tax code ending in "L" and most will have 1150 in front of it giving 1150 L.

 Tax Code Examples